 If you have two or more of these risk factors, you should consider getting a DEXA scan screening test to determine how much bone loss you have and to determine if you need therapy to prevent fractures in the future.

-Your OrthoVirginia physician can assist you in determining your best course of treatment to prevent further bone loss or to prevent the occurrence of bone loss.
+Your OrthoVirginia physician can help you figure out the best course of treatment to prevent further bone loss or to keep from losing bone.